noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 (A spherical barrier made with magic power?!
 What the heck is this idiotic strength?!)

-Iris Illuminus… Her specialty in combat can be said to be very simple, just like Agni.
+Iris Illuminus...
+Her specialty in combat can be said to be very simple, just like Agni.
 She uses a large amount of magic power to create a magic barrier that blocks the opponent’s attacks, and then crushes them with wide-range magic possessing high firepower.
 In the past, when she was a human, Iris’ best friend described her with one word...
 “Fortress”.